RittickSR/notification-service/README.md

 - The ```/stats``` api must return grouped data on a daily level, in case of date range lying within a day, all the notifications that were sent in the given timeframe are sent alongwith the count.
 - The calling service will know the user id and will use that to send the notification to a particular user.
 - Each user will have an email for email notifications and mobile number for IVR and SMS notifications.
+- All notifications are marked as sent in db, since we're not actually calling any third part API.
+In case it was called, we would wait for response before assigning status.

 ## Potential Improvements
 - A more detailed API, that has more validations such as on date ranges, emails and mobile numbers.